AlexWaygood/typeshed-stats/stats_website/cli.md

   -f WRITEFILE, --to-file WRITEFILE
                         Write output to WRITEFILE instead of printing to the terminal.
 The file format will be inferred by the file extension.
-The file extension must be one of {'.csv', '.md', '.json', '.txt'}.
+The file extension must be one of ['.md', '.json', '.txt', '.csv'].
   -o, --overwrite       Overwrite the path passed to `--file` if it already
                         exists (defaults to False)

+Typeshed options:
   -t TYPESHED_DIR, --typeshed-dir TYPESHED_DIR
                         Path to a local clone of typeshed, to be used as the basis for analysis